uyousafzai54/uyousafzai54/README.md

 I'm a Software Engineering student at the University of Waterloo.
 I'm currently looking for a SWE internship for Winter 2022.

 Previously, I worked as a Full Stack Developer for the [Flight Deck](https://www.theflightdeck.ca/) in RCAF's Aerospace Warfare Centre (RWAC) where I created v5 of COVID CTRL, a COVID-19 risk assessment tool used throughout the Canadian Armed Forces.
-I also worked as a summer student at the Princess Margaret Cancer Centre where I researched deformable image registrations in RayStation for online adaptive radiotherapy.
+I have also worked as a summer student at the Princess Margaret Cancer Centre where I researched deformable image registrations in RayStation for online adaptive radiotherapy.